whoiami/whoiami.github.io/_posts/2017-10-28-User_Visiable_PG_STATUS_In_CEPH.md

 #### Why PG state?

 PG is the minimum unit to perform reliable storage.
 For the most to debug work, PG state is the first parameter we may focus on.
+The description of PG state can be found in [Ceph Website](http://docs.ceph.com/docs/mast    er/rados/operations/monitoring-osd-pg/#monitoring-osds).

+This article will explain the following two questions.

-However, what is the PG state mean in the source code level and under what condition it will bring PG to some specific state(like CREATING, PEERING).
-This article will explain them all.
-The description of PG state can be found in [Ceph Website](http://docs.ceph.com/docs/master/rados/operations/monitoring-osd-pg/#monitoring-osds).
+  What is the PG state mean in the source code level and under what condition it will bring PG to some specific state(like CREATING, PEERING).

 ---

-#### What a PG state machine looks like?
+#### What PG state machine looks like?

 Generally, it is just like the pic below.
-In ceph the state machine is called "recovery state machine".
+In ceph, state machine is called "recovery state machine".

 ###### ![PG_state_machine](/public/images/2017-10-28/PG_STATE.png)